Work pools are a bridge between the Prefect orchestration layer and the infrastructure where flows are run.

 Work queues

 Work queues offer advanced control over how runs are executed.
 Each work pool has a “default” queue which is used if another work queue name is not specified.
-Add additional queues to a work pool to enable greater control over work delivery through fine-grained priority and concurrency.Queue priority

 Each work queue has a priority indicated by a unique positive integer.
-Lower numbers take greater priority in the allocation of work with1 being the highest priority.
+Lower numbers take greater priority in the allocation of work with 1 being the highest priority.

 You can add new queues without changing the rank of the higher-priority queues.